Welcome to today's edition of the Rush 24-7 podcast.

 It's always fun.

-You know, I I I've got to start with this.
+You know, I've got to start with this.

-I'm not going to spend a whole lot of time on it, but uh, the MTV uh music awards were last night.
+I'm not going to spend a whole lot of time on it, but the MTV music awards were last night.

-And uh, you know, the EIB Southern Command's very near where that took place.
+And, you know, the EIB Southern Command is very near where that took place.

 It was a zoo up there all week as they were getting set.

-Uh and I've noticed every time there's an Academy Award show or an Emmy show or one of these kind of shows where they're dull and boring and really nobody uses any profanity or anything.
+And I've noticed every time there's an Academy Award show or an Emmy show or one of these kind of shows where they're dull and boring and really nobody uses any profanity or anything, all the entertainment media just gets angry at how dull and boring.

-This is a review from Nikessa Moombi Moody.
+This is a review from Nikessa Mumbi Moody writing for the AP.

 When a wooden politician delivers the best line of the MTV music video awards, you know the thrill is gone.